hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 The Jet bytecode shall support:

 * Meta-data with source location attached to definitions
-* Meta-data with source location attached to specific code regions of a function as result of annotatated block statements,
+* Meta-data with source location attached to specific code regions of a function as result of annotatated block statements